TEAONA: RHODE ISLAND HULA, TAHITIAN, AND BELLY DANCE

 Drop-in

-4-Class Pass
+3-Class Pass

 Pay for just one class.
 This is perfect for if you just want to try it out first!
+You have 7 days from the date of purchase to use your pass.

 Ready to sign up?